 One of the things he was confused from day one and something that he never quite got used to is our seemingly random honking.
-He used to ask me, last time when we went on this road you honked at least once every 5 seconds, but now you didn’t honk for an hour – why?
-Well he hasn’t quite caught up to the method in all the chaos and I see that there is no authentic guide to honking in India, anywhere on the net.
-So I have decided to take up the challenge and here you have it.
+One time he asked, "Last time when we went on this road you honked at least once every 5 seconds, but now you didn’t honk for an hour – why?".
+Well he hasn’t quite caught up to the method in all the chaos and I see that there is no research paper or an authentic guide on honking in India available anywhere.
+So I have decided to take up the challenge and here you go.

 This is used in many different scenarios at the traffic light.
 One use is when you think that the person in front of you is blind and has not started moving yet when there is only 5 seconds to go for the light to turn green.
 Another is rather supernatural or spiritual.
 It is based on the belief that if you honk a few times, the red light will turn to green faster.
-It doesn’t harm you to try it does it?
+It doesn’t harm to try, does it?